ME-TECH-ELECTRONICS/ARDUINO/Ohmmeter/README.md

 AUTHOR : ME TECH
 DATE : 22-09-2020
 ===========================================================
-This folder contains files for creating ohmmeter using arduino
+This folder contains files for creating ohmmeter using Arduino.\
 Watch the full video here : https://youtu.be/1yQnmVSsiTU